evilmanimani/beets-navidrome_sync/README.md

 - 2 way syncing - either push, or pull annotations (starred, play counts, ratings) between Navidrome and beets
 - Push MusicBrainz metadata into the Navidrome DB
 - Will attempt to match tracks by a few means, either by MusicBrainz track ID, path, artist & title, or if all else fails, will try a sort of fuzzy search which matches individual segments of the artist, title, and album to the 'full_text' field in Navidrome's DB, as a result matching success is quite high from initial tests.
-- Upload files to your remote SFTP storage directly from the beets prompt
+- Upload files to your remote SFTP storage directly from the beets prompt as well as automatically upload items following their import to the library.

 **Here's some crap documentation because I'm lazy, courtesy of Copilot (edited somewhat for clarification in parts)**

-# NavidromeSyncPlugin

-NavidromeSyncPlugin is a [Beets](https://beets.io/) plugin that allows you to sync your Beets library with a [Navidrome](https://navidrome.org/) music server.
-It can also upload your music files to a remote SFTP server.

 ## Installation